 inform:

+The President of the results of the election;

-each candidate of the results of the election and the right to seek a report from the electronic voting organization in accordance with subsection (21);
+The elected candidate and other candidates of the results of the election and the right to seek a review of the validity of the voting and counting process in accordance with subsection (21);

 Council and the Members of the results of the election; and

-each elected candidate of the time and place of the first regular Council meeting following the election.
+Each elected candidate of the time and place of the first regular Council meeting following the election.

+() .

-(b) For each election, the Registrar shall require the electronic voting organization to retain an electronic record of all electronic ballots.
+(b) The Registrar shall direct the electronic voting organization to destroy the electronic record of all electronic ballots and other material from the election as follows:

-(c) Unless the results of an election are challenged, the Registrar shall direct the electronic voting organization to destroy all ballots and other material from the election 31 days after the election.
+(i) where there is no challenge of the results of the election, 31 days after the election; and

+(ii) where there is a challenge of the results of the election once the process in subsections (21) and (22) has been completed.

 Validity of Election and Inquiries

-(a)
+(a) The Registrar shall provide to all candidates a report of the results of the election as

+reported by the electronic voting organization.

 Within 30 days of being notified of the results of the election, a candidate may make

-a written request to the Registrar, together with a payment of $150 to the College, to obtain a report from the electronic voting organization to review the validity of the voting and counting process.
+a written request to the Registrar to review the validity of the voting and counting process.

-The Registrar shall report to Council at its first meeting following any request for a report under paragraph (a), and Council shall,
+The Registrar shall report to Council at its first meeting following any request for a review under paragraph (b), and Council shall,

 if satisfied with the results, take no further action; or